Barton Zwiebach

 Barton Zwiebach (born Barton Zwiebach Cantor, October 4, 1954) is a Peruvian string theorist and professor at the Massachusetts Institute of Technology.

 Work

-Zwiebach's undergraduate work was in Electrical Engineering at the Universidad Nacional de Ingeniería in Peru, from which he graduated in 1977.

-His graduate work was in physics at the California Institute of Technology.
-Zwiebach obtained his Ph.D. in 1983, working under the supervision of Murray Gell-Mann.
-He has held postdoctoral positions at the University of California, Berkeley, and at the Massachusetts Institute of Technology, where he became an assistant professor of physics in 1987, and a permanent member of the faculty in 1994.
+Zwiebach was born in Peru to a Jewish family and studied electrical engineering at the Universidad Nacional de Ingeniería in Peru, graduating in 1977.
+He subsequently attended graduate school in physics at the California Institute of Technology.
+He obtained his Ph.D. in 1983, working under the supervision of Murray Gell-Mann.
+He then held postdoctoral positions at the University of California, Berkeley, and at the Massachusetts Institute of Technology (MIT).
+At MIT, he became an assistant professor of physics in 1987, and a permanent member of the faculty in 1994.

 He is one of the world's leading experts in string field theory.
 He wrote the textbook A First Course in String Theory (2004, ISBN 0-521-83143-1), meant for undergraduates.

-Selected publications

-Professor Zwiebach's publications are available on the SPIRES HEP Literature Database.